RetroDECK/RetroDECK/wiki-rtd/docs/wiki_faq_howto/howto-move-retrodeck.md

-# How do I move RetroDECK to a new device?
+# How do I move RetroDECK to a new device

 ### Prerequisites: Before you move
 - Make sure you are running the latest version of RetroDECK on the old device and have started it at least once.
 - If your device has a battery like a Steam Deck or Laptop, make sure it has enough charge to complete the file transfer.
-We recommend you are plugged in while doing this to prevent data loss.
+We recommend you are plugged in while doing this to prevent data loss

-**NOTE:**

-If you old device is broken but you still have access to the data you can skip this step.
+- **NOTE:** If you old device is broken but you still have access to the data you can skip this step.

-# Quickguides:
+## Quickguides

-## Ultra Quickguide:
+### Ultra Quickguide
 1. Just copy the `~/retrodeck` folder to the new device to the location you want it.
 2. Install RetroDECK on the new device and point to it the new location of `~/retrodeck` during first setup.
 3. Proceed installation as normal.

-## Quickguide - Steam Deck:
+### Steam Deck
 1. Put the Steam Deck into Desktop Mode `Steam button` > `Power` > `Switch to Desktop`.
 2. Back up existing the RetroDECK `~/retrodeck` folder .
 3. On the new Steam Deck install RetroDECK on your [from the Discover store](#step-2-install-from-discover).